Chapter 6 Om

 People tend to imagine Nature as thinking like a person.
 Nature is an extremely selective person.
 A forest can produce billions of seeds, but only a few will ever grow to become trees.
 You might think that such odds are evidence that nature is cruel.
 If you are reading this, you are one of the seeds that managed to grow.
 You beat the odds.
 Enjoy the privilege.

 People can want something, even when it will hurt.
 These conflicts make life interesting.
-The image we try to portray for others differs from the picture we portray to ourselves.
-It helps to ask others for advice since anyone trying to figure this out alone will get lost.
+The image we try to portray for others differs from the picture we portray for ourselves.
+It helps to ask others for advice, as anyone trying to figure this out alone will likely get lost.
 Sometimes, others see us better than we see ourselves.
-The longer someone spends alone, the more one believes one’s lies and becomes confident in one’s opinion.
+The longer someone spends alone, the more they believe their lies and become confident in their opinion.
 This arrogance makes others want to avoid you.
 You will remain trapped forever inside a deteriorating, lonely mind.
 A social creature needs others for a happy, healthy life.
 However, beware of others who might encourage you to live a lie.

 Instead of letting political propaganda tell us right or wrong, we should discover the right way to live by finding our place in the song of the universe.
 Each of us has a place in the world.
 You only worship Nature if you worship yourself, and you cannot worship yourself unless you worship Nature.
 Both live connected in one temple.
 Therefore, how we treat Nature equals how we treat ourselves.

 You do not need to adopt an uncomfortable lifestyle to appreciate the wilderness.
 No one fits the extreme, and life never needs to become an endurance test for the individual, so no one has to live the way the Unabomber lived.
-Live anyway your Beast wants, then encourage others to do the same.
+Live any way your Beast wants, then encourage others to do the same.
 You don’t do any good by running off into the woods to die.
-Since ignorance allows the problems of civilization, we need to talk about what it means to live as an earthling, and anyone can contribute a small proportion to this conversation.
-The Internet provides a useful way to spread information.
+Since ignorance causes problems in civilization, we need to talk about what it means to live as earthlings, and anyone can contribute a small proportion to this conversation.
+The Internet offers a valuable means of disseminating information.

 Remember to protect your Sacred Grove.
-You own your body and have the right to choose the setting in your personal firewall and beware of anyone who says choices do not exist.
+You own your body and have the right to choose the setting in your personal firewall.
+Beware of anyone who says choices do not exist.
 No one knows if the right choices exist or not unless they try.
 Then you will know if I lead you down the wrong path.

 The path people take becomes the world we make, for what we do becomes where we are.
 The connection goes deeper as each of us needs the Earth.
 You hurt yourself if you hurt the Earth.
 Therefore, find your future in the Earth’s future and your Nature in the Earth’s Nature.
 An even deeper secret says the Earth needs us.
 Even if the Earth had no conscious desire, losing one of its parts hurts us, and people are the part of the Earth that feels the loss.